sonyapat/journaling-desktop-app/README.md

 # Journaling Desktop App

-A personal journaling application built in Java that features user authentication and safe storage of entries.
+A Java desktop journal that features user authentication and safe storage of entries.
 ---

 ## 🎥 Demo